spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 ## Create a Cluster Profile and Deploy a Cluster

-Once you have successfully deployed the PCG, proceed to create a cluster profile with the [Hello Universe](hhttps://github.com/spectrocloud/hello-universe) application and use it to deploy a VMware cluster.
+Once you have successfully deployed the PCG, proceed to create a cluster profile with the [Hello Universe](https://github.com/spectrocloud/hello-universe) application and use it to deploy a VMware cluster.
-This tutorial offers two different workflows: one utilizing the Palette User Interface (UI) and the other employing Terraform.
+You can use the Palette dashboard or
+Terraform.

 <Tabs groupId="deploy-pcg">